Spencer Johnson, MD

 Donny also specializes in treating Generalized and Social Anxiety, and Obsessive-Compulsive Disorder.
 He received advanced training in Exposure and Response Prevention (EXRP) from the Center for Treatment and Study of Anxiety at the University of Pennsylvania Medical Center.
 EXRP is highly effective in treating anxiety and is recognized by the American Psychological Association as a best practice treatment of Obsessive-Compulsive Disorder.
 EXRP is also a highly effective treatment option for those suffering from Social Anxiety Disorder.

-Donny also incorporates mindfulness, guided relaxation, and mind-body techniques into the therapeutic process when and where it fits for clients.
-Mindfulness practices help clients change their relationship with difficult emotions and help develop an inner sense of peace and stability.
+Donny also incorporates clinical hypnosis, mindfulness, guided relaxation, and mind-body techniques (Yoga, Tai Chi, Qi Gong) into the therapeutic process when and where it fits for clients.
+Clinical Hypnosis and Mindfulness practices help clients change their relationship with difficult emotions and help develop an inner sense of peace and stability.
 In his spare time, he enjoys cooking a variety of exotic spicy dishes, running, biking, and playing doubles sand volleyball.